 With the combined data from our 2010 surveys and the last 2016 Borneo Nature Foundation (BNF) expedition, it was found that this forest landscape is home to a wide array of wildlife.
 This includes nine species of primate and all five species of Bornean wild cat, including the clouded leopard and mysterious bay cat.
 Other notable mammal species found also include sun-bear, civet, pangolin, porcupine, otter, and a rare sighting of the giant tufted ground squirrel.
 In addition, important bird species are also present.
 These include critically-endangered white-shouldered ibis, argus pheasant, two stork species, and a high abundance and diversity of hornbills with several nesting sites of the iconic Rhinoceros hornbill.
 In terms of reptiles, the preliminary species list includes at least two species of crocodile and three species of turtle, all of which are at risk of extinction and in need of focused conservation efforts.

-Among those listed nine primate species is orangutans.
-In the Rungan Landscape, It is estimated that the number of this Bornean flagship primate as many as 2,000.
-This number has made this forest as one of the largest remaining populations of critically-endangered wild orangutans in an unprotected forest that is threatened by land conversion.
+Among those listed nine primate species are orangutans.
+In the Rungan Landscape, It is estimated that the number of this Bornean flagship primate is as many as 2,000.
+This number has made this forest one of the largest remaining populations of critically-endangered wild orangutans in an unprotected forest that is threatened by land conversion.

-Further detail of the information for the significance of the Rungan-Kahayan Forest can be accessed here
+Further detail of information on the significance of the Rungan-Kahayan Forest can be accessed here